SurajitDas1991/RedefinedCancerTreatment/README.md

-### This template aims to create a boilerplate for Machine Learning tasks
-# Machine Learning - project-template
-Machine Learning project template
+### Personalized Medicine: Redefining Cancer Treatment

+A lot of manual work is needed to interpret genetic mutations as cancer mutations based on existing medical text literature, this needs a lot of time.
+The idea is to create a Machine Learning Model which would allow us to automate this portion of identifying the cancerous mutations based on the dataset available here - https://www.kaggle.com/competitions/msk-redefining-cancer-treatment/data

 ## STEPS -